Learn how to use these backlink checker platforms to estimate how many links a website gets and which domains are improving their SEO.

 Indexed Pages

-This tab lets us view internal links that are indexed already in Google and how many backlink each one has.
-We can sort by domain, backlink list and first or last seen and of course export the data.
+This tab shows internal links already indexed in Google and how many backlinks each one has.
+You can sort by domain, backlink list, first or last seen, and export the data.

 Competition based on backlinks